pqrs-org/Karabiner-Elements/README.md

     git submodule update --init --recursive --depth 1
     ```

-2. Find your codesign identity if you have one.<br />
-    (Skip this step if you don't have your codesign identity.)
+2. (Optional) If you have a codesign identity:

+    1. Find your codesign identity.

         ```shell
         security find-identity -p codesigning -v | grep 'Developer ID Application'
         ```

         The result is as follows.

         ```text
         1) 8D660191481C98F5C56630847A6C39D95C166F22 "Developer ID Application: Fumihiko Takayama (G43BCU2T37)"
         ```

         Your codesign identity is `8D660191481C98F5C56630847A6C39D95C166F22` in the above case.

-3. Set environment variable to use your codesign identity.<br />
+    2. Set environment variable to use your codesign identity.
-    (Skip this step if you don't have your codesign identity.)

         ```shell
         export PQRS_ORG_CODE_SIGN_IDENTITY=8D660191481C98F5C56630847A6C39D95C166F22
         ```

-4. Find your codesign identity for installer signing if you have one.<br />
+    3. Find your codesign identity for installer signing.
-    (Skip this step if you don't have your codesign identity.)

         ```shell
         security find-identity -p basic -v | grep 'Developer ID Installer'
         ```

         The result is as follows.

         ```text
         1) C86BB5F7830071C7B0B07D168A9A9375CC2D02C5 "Developer ID Installer: Fumihiko Takayama (G43BCU2T37)"
         ```

         Your codesign identity is `C86BB5F7830071C7B0B07D168A9A9375CC2D02C5` in the above case.

-5. Set environment variable to use your codesign identity for installer signing.<br />
+    4. Set environment variable to use your codesign identity for installer signing.
-    (Skip this step if you don't have your codesign identity.)

         ```shell
         export PQRS_ORG_INSTALLER_CODE_SIGN_IDENTITY=C86BB5F7830071C7B0B07D168A9A9375CC2D02C5
         ```

-6. Build a package by executing a following command in Terminal.app.
+3. Build a package by executing a following command in Terminal.app.

     ```shell
     make package